WOOD GARDEN GATE 57

 With Pattern Blocks as shown

-Wood fence gate designs #57 features continuous pickets that are relegated to a net gate height of 60″.
+Wood gate design 57 features continuous pickets that are relegated to a net gate height of 60″.
 Unless the pickets are supported by the Pattern Blocks as seen in the below image.
 Otherwise, we run the risk of the pickets bowing and cupping over the years.

 #57